ceLLMate: Sandboxing Browser AI Agents: Evaluation

-\textbf{Task Distribution and Policy Specification.} Our benchmark covers three categories of websites: retail (e.g., Amazon, eBay), travel (e.g., Airbnb, Expedia), and version control (e.g., GitHub, GitLab).
+\textbf{Task Distribution and Policy Specification.} Our benchmark covers three categories of websites: retail (149 tasks; e.g., Amazon, eBay), travel (36 tasks; e.g., Airbnb, Expedia), and version control (24 tasks; e.g., GitHub, GitLab).
 As discussed in Section~\ref{sec:impl-registration-policy}, \cellmates automated policy selection requires that policies within a domain form a partial order.
-For our evaluation, we create policies for all web applications in accordance with this requirement. \luoxi{A future TODO: beyond mutually exclusive, design more complicated lattice policy sets and discuss how it affects the policy selection?}
+For our evaluation, we create policies for all web applications in accordance with this requirement.